-EL18KCV Unit Operation with a S40 Communicating Thermostat
+EL19KPV Unit Operation with a S40 Communicating Thermostat

-When the EL18KCV unit is installed with a S40 Communicating Thermostat and communicating indoor unit, the unit capacity will be controlled in the variable capacity mode throughout the range of capacity from minimum capacity to maximum capacity based upon thermostat demand.
-The indoor air volume will be controlled to match cooling capacity throughout the capacity range.
+When the EL19KPV unit is installed with a S40 Communicating Thermostat and indoor unit, the unit capacity will be controlled in the variable capacity mode throughout the range of capacity from minimum capacity to maximum capacity based upon thermostat demand in both the cooling and heat pump heating mode.
+The indoor air volume will be controlled to match compressor capacity throughout the capacity range.

-EL18KCV Unit Operation with a Conventional 24VAC Non-Communicating 2-Stage Thermostat
+EL19KPV Unit Operation with a Conventional 24VAC Non-Communicating 2-Stage Heat Pump Thermostat - Cooling Mode

-When the EL18KCV unit is installed with a conventional 24VAC non-communicating 2-stage thermostat, a Y1 first stage cooling demand will initiate cooling operation and first stage indoor blower operation.
+When the EL19KPV unit is installed with a conventional 24VAC non-communicating 2-stage heat pump thermostat, the O terminal on the thermostat will energize the unit reversing valve to place the unit in the cooling mode.
+A Y1 first stage cooling demand will initiate cooling operation and first stage indoor blower operation.
 The compressor will be controlled in the variable capacity mode by varying the compressor capacity to obtain the target suction pressure set point.
 The Y2 second stage cooling demand will initiate second stage blower operation.
 Increased air volume will increase the load on the indoor coil and increase the suction pressure.
-The EL18KCV compressor capacity will continue to be controlled based upon the suction pressure.
+The EL19KPV compressor capacity will continue to be controlled based upon the suction pressure.
 The unit capacity will be controlled in the variable capacity mode throughout the range of capacity from minimum capacity to maximum capacity.
-If the Y2 demand remains after 20 minutes, the EL18KCV control will begin to ramp up the compressor capacity until maximum capacity is achieved.
-The EL18KCV unit will cycle off once the thermostat demand is satisfied.
+If the Y2 demand remains after 20 minutes, the EL19KPV control will begin to ramp up the compressor capacity until maximum capacity is achieved.
+The EL19KPV unit will cycle off once the thermostat demand is satisfied.

-EL18KCV Unit Operation with a Conventional 24VAC Non-Communicating Single-Stage Thermostat
+EL19KPV Unit Operation with a Conventional 24VAC Non-Communicating 2-Stage Heat Pump Thermostat - Heating Mode

-When the EL18KCV unit is installed with a conventional 24VAC non-communicating single-stage thermostat, a Y1 first stage cooling demand will initiate cooling operation and cooling indoor blower operation.
-In single stage thermostat applications, a jumper must be installed between Y1 and Y2 on the EL18KCV outdoor control.
-The compressor will be controlled in the variable capacity mode by varying the compressor capacity to obtain the target suction pressure set point.
-If the cooling demand remains after 20 minutes, the EL18KCV control will begin to ramp up the compressor capacity until maximum capacity is achieved.
-The EL18KCV unit will cycle off once the thermostat demand is satisfied.
+When the EL19KPV unit is installed with a conventional 24VAC non-communicating 2-stage heat pump thermostat, O terminal is not powered during the heating mode and the reversing valve is de-energized placing hte unit in the heating mode.
+A Y1 first stage compressor demand will initiate compressor operation and first stage indoor blower operation.
+The compressor will be controlled in the variable capacity mode by varying the compressor capacity to obtain the target liquid pressure set point.
+The Y2 second stage compressor demand will initiate second stage blower operation.
+Increased air volume will increase heat transfer on the indoor coil and degrease the liquid pressure. if the liquid pressure drops below the target setpoint, the compressor capacity will be increased.
+The EL19KPV compressor capacity will continue to be controlled based upon the liquid pressure.
+The unit capacity will be controlled in the variable capacity mode throughout the range of capacity from minimum capacity to maximum capacity.
+If the Y2 demand remains after 20 minutes, the EL19KPV control will begin to ramp up the compressor capacity until maximum capacity is achieved.
+The EL19KPV unit will cycle off once the thermostat demand is satisfied.